Goldstein and Scotland

 Gathering Traditional Song and Story from 1953 to 1970s

-His later recordings are held in the archives of Ole Miss University, but soon they will become available on line.
+His later recordings are held in the archives of Ole Miss University.
 Scottish folk enthusiasts look forward very keenly to hearing these unique and unheard elements of their heritage.

-Meantime, Ewan McVicar has with the support of Ole Miss Archivist Greg Johnson worked to identify and share here song titles, information about singers and storytellers, and their communities.
+Ewan McVicar has with the support of Ole Miss Archivist Greg Johnson worked to identify and share song titles, information about singers and storytellers, and their communities.

 A BALLAD-HUNTING YEAR IN BUCHAN